 Despite being difficult to get a value, any sales messages you use should consider the value a product or service brings to the client, which will enable to you to set proportionately higher rates.

-Alan Weiss has written extensively about Value-Based Pricing and gives excellent advice about what you should use value-based pricing in setting your freelance consultant rate:
+Alan Weiss has written extensively about value-based pricing and gives excellent advice on how you should go about it:

 Many consultants fail to understand that perceived value is the basis of the fee, or that they must translate the importance of their advice into long-term gains for the client in the client’s perception.
 Still others fail to have the courage and the belief system that support the high value delivered to clients, thereby reducing fees to a level commensurate with the consultant’s own low self-esteem. “